 The exemption for bill-paying services applies only if debt-management services are "incidental to" the regular course of the person's business of providing bill-paying services.
 If the person holds itself out as providing debt-management services, then debt-management services are not incidental.
-Beyond that, the test is flexible, looking to such matters as the amount and percentage of time devoted to providing debt-management services.
+Beyond that, the test is flexible, looking to such matters as the amount and percentage of time devoted to providing debt-management services and the amount and percentage of revenues derived from debt-management services.
 The more isolated the provision of those services, the more likely it is that they are incidental.
 The more frequent the provision of those services, the more likely it is that they are not incidental and the person is not exempt.